The Omlet Blog Category Archives: Guinea Pigs

 We’ve designed comfortable cavy homes that keep your guinea pigs safe while making caring for them easier than ever for you.
 Our Eglu Go guinea pig hutch, Zippi Guinea Pig Tunnel System, and Zippi Guinea Pig Runs and Playpens are instant housing and enrichment solutions for cavy keepers of all ages and experience levels.
 With Omlet, you’ll be able to start keeping guinea pigs with success from the beginning.

-Realistically, you may not be able to take your rabbit for a run every day, or make sure your guinea pigs are getting their steps in.
-To ensure they’re getting enough exercise, try to offer as much space as possible.
-But unlike a pet dog, rabbits and guinea pigs can’t simply be turned out into your backyard to stretch their legs.
+You probably aren’t going to take your rabbit for a run every day, or make sure that your guinea pigs are getting their paces in.
+So to ensure they’re getting enough exercise, rabbits and guinea pigs need as much space as possible.
+But how much is enough?
+There’s no exact formula, but traditional hutches just don’t cut it.

-Ready for even more space, or need a space away from your rabbit or guinea pig’s hutch?
-We’ve invented Zippi Runs and Playpens for Rabbits and Guinea Pigs to be the ultimate space for your bunnies and cavies.
-The same heavy-duty wire that is used for our attached runs make our Zippi Run and Playpens a safe, secure, and resilient place for your small pets to experience their world.
+With these active animals, more space is always better.
+Adding space with Zippi Runs and Playpens for Rabbits and Guinea Pigs allows you to create multiple areas for different types of enrichment.
+The same heavy-duty wire that is used for our attached runs make our Zippi Run and Playpens a safe, secure, and resilient place for your small pets to experience the outside world.

 Choose from a variety of options to fit both your pet and space.
-For rabbits, our double-height playpens and runs are the perfect height to keep boisterous bunnies contained, and optional underfloor mesh keeps burrowing to a minimum.
+For rabbits, our double-height playpens and runs are the perfect size to keep boisterous bunnies contained, and have underfloor mesh to keep burrowing to a minimum.
 Cavies can safely enjoy our single-height runs and playpens, with or without underfloor mesh.
-Both our single and double heights have the option to add roof panels and anti-dig skirting for even more security.
+Both our single and double heights have the option to add roof panels and anti-dig skirting around the outside for even more security.

 Double the fun that our double-height runs have to offer when you add Zippi Platforms for Rabbits and Guinea Pigs.
-Utilize aerial space in their run, and give your pet a platform to perform tricks, meet for mealtime, or see you at eye level.
+Utilise aerial space in their run, and give your pet a platform to perform tricks, meet for mealtime, or see you at eye level.
 Bunnies and cavies alike will feel the benefits of “taking the stairs” when they use the non-slip ramps to access our Zippi platforms.
 After all that exercising, the space below the Zippi platform offers a shady spot to take a post-workout nap.

 Our Zippi tunnels are made of durable materials that are meant to last, and can be customized with our intuitive Zippi Tunnel Builder.
 Create twists, turns, look-out hay feeders, intersections and more when you design your own course.
 And keep your rabbit or guinea pig on their toes by adding onto or reconfiguring the Zippi Tunnel System at any time.

 Zippi Runs and Playpens also give you an opportunity to add even more engaging activities to your pets’ space.
-Create a treat-filled maze for your cavy out of repurposed cardboard boxes, or make a digging box for your rabbit with a litter pan or cardboard box filled with treats and shredded paper.
-Add bunny or cavy shelters and play tunnels to your pets’ home to incorporate even more fun into their enclosure.
+Create a treat-filled maze for your cavy out of repurposed cardboard boxes, or make a digging box for your rabbits with a litter pan or cardboard box filled with treats and shredded paper.
+Add bunny or cavy shelters to your pets’ home to incorporate even more places to explore within their enclosure.

-Along with exercise, diet is important to keep your rabbit or guinea pig in optimum health.
+Along with exercise, diet is important to keep your rabbits or guinea pigs in optimum health.
 Offering treats occasionally is fine, but the bulk of their diet should be timothy hay-based pellets and free-choice timothy hay.
 You can also offer fresh greens in our Caddi Rabbit and Guinea Pig Treat Holder to attach to their run.
 This elevated treat dispenser reduces waste and encourages your pets to stretch their bodies and mind to reach their treats.

 Guinea pigs are amazing, social pets that have lots to offer the families that share a home with them.
 But do you know how they got their name, how much (or little) they sleep, and how many toes they have?
 These 12 facts you might not know about your guinea pig will increase your love and appreciation for your cavies.